soflane/docker-instances/README.md

 *ℹ️ Especially on Linux, make sure your user has the [required permissions](https://docs.docker.com/install/linux/linux-postinstall/) to interact with the Docker daemon.*

+You may also want to setup [automatic APT updates (with mail notifications)](https://github.com/soflane/SwissArmyKnife/blob/master/linux/Unatended-upgrades.md) on your host to ease your management.

 #### Install Docker & Compose on Linux

 ```bash